 On another diet, statistically speaking, you will end up the same weight or even heavier than you started, and you won’t even get your money back.
 That’s kind of like buying a new TV, watching it for a week and then it suddenly stops, and when you take it back to the store, they blame you for its malfunctioning.
 Um, no.

 This year, if you want to do something – anything – for your health, consider a kinder path.
 Consider honoring your appetite, nurturing your body with acceptance, giving yourself permission to eat what and how much you want.
-Health at Every Size® and intuitive eating are great places to start.
+Intuitive eating is a great place to start.

 Whatever you do, you don’t need a diet that will only drive a bigger wedge between you and your appetite, between your brain and your body.
 You don’t need a new you.